Three Big Tech Trends For 2019

 Each could be here faster than most understand.
 One reason is that advances in synthetic intelligence are pushed, in the element, by the provision of more excellent information, so with each new Tesla or Waymo check car that hits the road, semi-autonomous and autonomous capabilities develop exponentially.
 This is specifically for Tesla’s systems, thanks to the business enterprise turning in nearly as many automobiles last year as all preceding years combined.

-Ross Gerber is CEO and president of Santa Monica, Calif-primarily based Gerber Kawasaki Inc., an SEC-registered funding consultant with approximately $830 million in belongings under management as of nine/30/18.
-Gerber Kawasaki clients, companies, and employees own positions in Tesla, Google, Tencent Activision, Intel, Qualcomm, Verizon, EA, Nvidia, Intel, Crown Castle, and Apple.
+Ross Gerber is CEO and president of Santa Monica, Calif.-based Gerber Kawasaki Inc., an SEC-registered investment consultant with approximately $830 million in assets under management as of/30/18.
+Gerber Kawasaki clients, companies, and employees own positions in Tesla, Google, Tencent, Activision, Intel, Qualcomm, Verizon, EA, Nvidia, Crown Castle, and Apple.
 Please try to get steering from an investment advisor before making any funding.
 All investments contain a chance.